LEJ's Blog

 My Village of Ullin, population 800, is below the Mason-Dixon Line, and culturally more akin to neighboring Southern states of Kentucky and Tennessee, than Illinois.
 It is in fact seventy-some miles closer to Memphis than Springfield.

-Established with the coming of the rail roads, West.
+Established in 1857, with the coming of the rail roads.
 Settled by mostly northern Europeans.
-It was a shipping link connecting limestone mines at Ullin to markets from Chicago to New Orleans and beyond.
+It was a shipping link, connecting farm products, lumbermills, and limestone mines at Ullin to markets from Chicago to New Orleans and the world beyond.
 Since before the Civil War.

-Ullin prospered under the political sunshine of Abraham Lincoln and the grim shadow of nearby Tennessean, Nathan Bedford Forest, a reckless philosopher warrior most exemplified today in Steve Bannon.
-If you can imagine Bannon slim and inside a movable body, swinging a bloody machete at helpless folks ~ then you can imagine Lieutenant General Forest, and the massacre at Fort Pillow (link in the Lagniappe Section of this column).
+Ullin prospered under the political sunshine of Abraham Lincoln and the shadow of nearby Tennessean, Nathan Bedford Forest, a reckless philosopher-warrior most exemplified today in Steve Bannon.
+If you can imagine Bannon slim and inside a movable body, swinging a bloody machete at helpless folks.
+If so, then you can imagine Lieutenant General Forest, and the massacre at Fort Pillow (link in the Lagniappe Section of this column).

 C. S. A. Lieutenant General Insignia